salernoelia/anne-wear/README.md

-# anne
+# anne Wear

 Focus companion for kids with ADHD.

 It is built using the PlatformIO framework.